 Your previous employment information

-If you really want to print your own form and fill it out ahead of time, you can find one on their website for their embassy in Singapore.
-However, there is an additional page (which I could not find online) that asks for employment information (current and previous employer).
+If you really want to print your own form and fill it out ahead of time, you can find one on their embassy’s website.
 You can get these forms and fill them out at the Chiang Mai consulate, and they even provide pens and glue-sticks to attach a photo to your application.
 After submitting your documents, they will review them (~10 minutes), ask you to make any necessary changes, and then you will pay the 800 THB application fee (cash only).
 The consulate will then give you a receipt and let you know when to return for your passport.

 Normal service time is two days (e.g. drop off Tuesday, pick up Thursday).